RasaHQ/spaCy-integration-demo/readme.md

 So you might wonder, when might this be useful?
 There's a few instances;

+- spaCy has an awesome suite of tools to detect entities and it may just be that your usecase fits their toolchain really well (like the pattern match for `go`, when it is not a verb it may be a programming language)
-- spaCy has support for multiple languages, so if your assistant needs to speak Dutch, you could use a pretrained spaCy model for that.
+- spaCy has support for multiple languages too, so if your assistant needs to speak Dutch, you could use a pretrained spaCy model for that while still using the other tools.
-- spaCy has pretrained models that automatically have support for common entities such as people and places
+- spaCy has pretrained models that automatically have support for common entities such as people and places, meaning you don't need to train your own
 - spaCy has a large community of specialized pretrained models that you can download, say on legal texts or academic research papers

 ## Not a Usecase